Edward Olivares Player Props: Royals vs. Braves

-The Kansas City Royals and Edward Olivares, who went 2-for-4 with an RBI last time in action, battle Charlie Morton and the Atlanta Braves at Kauffman Stadium, Friday at 8:10 PM ET.
+After going 1-for-4 with a triple in his most recent game, Edward Olivares and the Kansas City Royals face the Atlanta Braves (who will hand the ball to Bryce Elder) at 4:10 PM ET on Saturday.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Rangers.
+He had a one-hit performance in his most recent game (1-for-4) against the Braves.

 Edward Olivares Game Info & Props vs. the Braves